Is Noam Chomsky Wrong About Propaganda?

 The question of whether or not the internet actually represents a decentralization of media control long-term is an incredibly complicated one.
 On a basic level, yes, the sheer volume of people able to create, find, and publish information to social media often can overwhelm traditional media filters with brute force.
 A great example of this is Jordan Shanks, a pro-Labor YouTuber who has had a massively outsized impact on the Australian political landscape, despite making enemies with the entire nation’s press class.

-And often times, narratives which originate from random social media posters (such as the Springfield dog-eating hoax or baseless rumors surrounding JD Vance) are quickly picked up by news also active in these spaces who then go and funnel it into mainstream political discourse.
+And often times, narratives which originate from random social media posters (such as the Springfield dog-eating hoax or unsavory rumors surrounding JD Vance) are quickly picked up by news also active in these spaces who then go and funnel it into mainstream political discourse.
 The proliferation of handheld cameras has created a litany of news cycles surrounding police abuse (Treyvon Martin, George Floyd, Breanna Taylor, etc.) that otherwise would’ve been brushed under the rug if only official sources could be pulled from.
 On the other hand, social media algorithms tend to favor boosting stories from established outlets: they tend to be the ones most equipped to game the algorithms, produce content at an industrial race, to benefit the most from anti-misinformation filters, be advertiser-friendly, and have pre-existing audiences they can bring across platforms.
-In situations where these press outlets “set the discourse”, lower-level posters simply act as “signal-repeaters” for these takes and simply echo established narratives rather than compete with them. ↩︎
+In situations where these press outlets “set the discourse”, lower-level posters simply act as “signal-repeaters” for these takes and simply echo established narratives rather than compete with them. ↩︎ -